minkeymouse/nowcasting-kr/STATUS.md

 ## Experiment Status Summary

-- **Training**: ❌ **NOT TRAINED** - `checkpoint/` is EMPTY - no model.pkl files exist.
-Training is REQUIRED before any experiments can proceed
+- **Training**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (trained Dec 9 02:35-02:47).
+All models exist and ready for use
-- **Forecasting**: ⚠️ **OLD RESULTS EXIST** - aggregated_results.csv exists (265 lines) from old runs.
-Cannot generate new results without trained models.
-Training is REQUIRED first
+- **Forecasting**: ⚠️ **RESULTS EXIST** - aggregated_results.csv exists (264 rows).
+Results may be from runs before latest code improvements.
+Re-run forecasting to verify results reflect latest improvements
 - **Nowcasting**: ❌ **ALL FAILED** - All 6 backtest JSON files show "status": "failed" with CUDA errors.
 Code fixed in previous iterations but NOT verified by experiments.
-Cannot verify without trained models
+Models exist, can re-run backtests now to verify fixes

 ---